-Science education.
+STEM education.
 I am studying the incorporation of primary sources and content-rich music into science, technology, engineering, and math (STEM) courses.

-• Selected collaborators: Katie Davis, Kiki Jenkins, Larry Lesser, Melissa McCartney, Tom McFadden, Becca Price, Wendy Silk
+• Selected collaborators: Jennifer Breckler, Katie Davis, Kiki Jenkins, Larry Lesser, Melissa McCartney, Tom McFadden, Becca Price, Wendy Silk

 • Funding: National Science Foundation

 Infectious disease drug development.
-I use biochemical, biophysical, and bioinformatic methods to assess whether pathogen proteins can be exploited as small-molecule drug targets.
+I have used biochemical, biophysical, and bioinformatic methods to assess whether specific pathogen proteins can be exploited as small-molecule drug targets.
 Target pathogens include Plasmodium (the cause of malaria) and E. coli.

 • Selected collaborators: